-Eckhard Kahle was born in Germany.
+Eckhard Kahle was born in Germany in 1963.
 After obtaining a Vordiplom at the University of Bonn, he continued his studies of physics at Clare College, Cambridge (England), receiving a Master of Philosophy in Physics for his work in modelling the microstructure of wood used by violinmakers when creating the front plates of stringed instruments.
 Dr. Kahle then returned to Germany where he completed his physics degree, with a major in acoustics, at the University in Aachen.
 He then joined the room acoustics group at IRCAM — Pierre Boulez' Institute for Research in Music and Acoustics — in Paris (France), working on an objective model of the perception of acoustical quality in concert halls, opera houses, and recital halls.
 This model was validated with his doctoral thesis, based on a series of extensive objective acoustical measurements and subjective listening tests in several European facilities for music performance.
 His thesis jury included some of the world's most accomplished researchers in the field of room acoustics.

 In parallel, Eckhard Kahle has pursued a professional career as viola player.
 He was a long-standing member of the European Community Youth Orchestra, holding the position of principal viola at the time of his departure.
 In this capacity, he has performed with outstanding conductors and musicians such as Claudio Abbado, Zubin Mehta, Radu Lupu, and Leonard Bernstein.
-He also performed with the Chamber Orchestra of Europe under the direction of Roger Norrington and Vladimir Jurowski, and held the position of viola soloist for the Ensemble Baroque de Limoges, led by the cellist Christophe Coin, while pursuing his studies in France.
+He also performed with the Chamber Orchestra of Europe under the direction of Roger Norrington and Vladimir Jurowski and held the position of viola soloist for the Ensemble baroque de Limoges, led by the cellist Christophe Coin, while pursuing his studies in France.

-In 2001, Eckhard Kahle founded his own company, Kahle Acoustics sprl, in Brussels.
-Clients of the firm include, amongst others, the Guthrie Theater, Minneapolis (Jean Nouvel, Architect), the Morgan Library & Museum, New York (Renzo Piano, Architect), USA; the Curve, Leicester Theatre and Performing Arts Centre (Rafael Viñoly, Architect), UK; the Victoria Hall, Geneva, Switzerland; the Yong Siew Toh Conservatory of Music, Singapore; the Stavanger Konserthus, Norway; L'Auditorium of Bordeaux, the Théâtre de l'Archipel of Perpignan (Jean Nouvel, Architect), France; the Shandong Grand Theater of Jinan (Paul Andreu, Architect), China; the Association Philharmonie de Paris (acoustician to the owner), France.
+In 2001, Eckhard Kahle founded his own company, Kahle Acoustics srl, in Brussels.
+Clients of the firm include, amongst others, the Guthrie Theatre, Minneapolis (Jean Nouvel, architect), the Pierpont Morgan Library, New York (Renzo Piano, architect), USA; the Curve, Leicester Theatre and Performing Arts Centre (Rafael Viñoly, architect), UK; the Victoria Hall, Geneva, Switzerland; the Singapore Conservatory of Music; the Association Philharmonie de Paris (acoustician to the owner), France; the City of Stavanger, Norway; and the City of Jinan for the Shandong Grand Theater (Late Paul Andreu, architect), China.